Velocidex/velociraptor-docs/content/blog/2024/2024-03-10-release-notes-0.72/_index.md

-While Velociraptor has always been able to do stacking within a post processing notebook by using the `GROUP BY` VQL operator to count the number of occurances broken by category.
+While Velociraptor has always been able to do stacking within a post processing notebook by using the `GROUP BY` VQL operator to count the number of occurrences broken by category.
 When the user wanted to actually see all those items, they needed to run a second VQL query to filter only those items.
 This made it cumbersome and inefficient to review large numbers of groups.